bossenti/incubator-streampipes-website/documentation/website/blog/2020-07-26-hello-modbus.md

 The most used are:
  - **Modbus RTU**: used for serial communication, compact binary data representation, only machine-readable
  - **Modbus ASCII**: used for serial communication, uses ASCII characters, human-readable
- - **Modbus TCP/IP**: used in TCP/IP networks, connecting on port `502`, allows other protocols on the network as well
+ - **Modbus TCP/IP**: used in TCP/IP networks, connecting on port `502`, allows to use other protocols on the network as well

 Currently, StreamPipes supports only the usage of `ModbusTCP/IP`.
 <br>